cosmicjs/vuejs-store-locator/README.md

 change you .env config
 npm build
 npm start
-# if all works, then you can delpoy to Cosmic JS from the dashboard -> settings -> hosting
+# if all works, then you can deploy to Cosmic JS from the dashboard -> settings -> hosting

 # run unit tests
 npm run unit